BeauchampJ/Automatic_Vacuum/README.md

 ## Package Contents:
 - G-code: used to print off the designed parts that were ultimately printed for the project
 - Arduino Code: Used to program the arduinos and get the vacuum to actually function and move
+- Project description Document: Official rules and regulations for project

 ## Please Note:
 As of November 1st, 2022 this is a work in progress and there is still lots of time to go before competition day.
 More details about physically constructing device will be added in the future.